CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 Now that you've loaded the data, you can use it to train a machine learning model and predict customer churn.
 You'll train a model using the Scikit-Learn library and track the model with MLflow.

-1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook.
+1. Hover the mouse below the output sections and use the **+ Code** icon below the cell output to add a new code cell to the notebook.

    ![](./Images/E2T4S1.png)